-Parenting tips are everywhere but the question is, do parenting tips work?
-All around us they fill magazines, the airwaves and the internet and many parents rely on them not just for little snippets of information but for their wholesale parenting approach.
-Which begs the question, do parenting tips work?
-And if don’t, why don’t they?
+Parenting tips are everywhere, but the question is: do parenting tips work?
+All around us, they fill magazines, the airwaves, and the internet, and many parents rely on them not just for little snippets of information but for their wholesale parenting approach.
+Which begs the question: do parenting tips work?
+And, if they don’t, why not?

 Well, that’s a good question.
 Now, let me start by saying I like tips.
-I like fashion tips, food tips and pretty much every kind of tip you can think of, especially if it has some relevance to my life.
+I like fashion tips, food tips, and pretty much every other kind of tip you can think of, especially if it has some relevance to my life.
 So you’d think when it came to parenting, I’d be full of tips.
-Tips on how to get your toddler to eat, tips on how best to get your four year old to give you a good night’s sleep and so on.
-You’d think given my job, I’d be a fountain of great tips.
+Tips for getting your toddler to eat, tips for getting your four-year-old to sleep well, and so on.
+You’d think, given my job, I’d be a fountain of great tips.

-But I’m going to have to disappoint you because you see when I go in to people’s homes to help solve their children’s behaviour issues, I find that it is often the parents’ reliance on tips to solve complex problems, that exacerbates whatever behaviour issue they’re dealing with still further.
+But I’m going to have to disappoint you because, you see, when I go into people’s homes to help solve their children’s behaviour issues, I find that it is often the parents’ reliance on tips to solve complex problems that exacerbates whatever behaviour issue they’re dealing with even further.

 That’s because many parents honestly think they can solve complex behaviour issues with a tip.
-Unfortunately that’s the equivalent of trying to stay afloat in a leaky boat whilst chucking the water out with an eggcup.
-Makes you think it might work, but it’s horribly ineffective and likely to make you lose your mind.
-It’s also incredibly frustrating for parents who keep tying various superficial solutions in the hope that one of them might just work.
+Unfortunately, that’s the equivalent of trying to stay afloat in a leaky boat while chucking the water out with an eggcup.
+It makes you think it might work, but it’s horribly ineffective and likely to make you lose your mind.
+It’s also incredibly frustrating for parents who keep tying various superficial solutions together in the hope that one of them might just work.

-Parenting tips; they’re not designed to get to the root cause
+Parenting tips are not designed to get to the root cause

-So if tips work for fashion and cooking, let’s ask do parenting tips work to solve a child’s temper tantrums or sleeping issues?
-No, they don’t simply because they don’t get at the root cause of what’s going on.
-You see, tips are light hearted and usually transitory by nature.
-Parents try one tip and then another and by the end, their child ends up under a sea of changed minds and new parenting ideas, none of which usually end up lasting for more than a few moments of initial enthusiasm.
-Who after all, can remember all those lists of, ‘10 tips to parenting nirvana’ anyway?
+So if tips work for fashion and cooking, let’s ask: do parenting tips work to solve a child’s temper tantrums or sleeping issues?
+No, they don’t, simply because they don’t get at the root cause of what’s going on.
+You see, tips are lighthearted and usually transitory by nature.
+Parents try one tip after another, and by the end, their child ends up under a sea of changed minds and new parenting ideas, none of which usually end up lasting for more than a few moments of initial enthusiasm.
+Who, after all, can remember all those lists of “10 tips to parenting nirvana” anyway?

 That’s not to say all parenting tips are bad.
-As far as I’m concerned, parenting tips are fabulous when you want to know best how to navigate travel for Christmas or summer holiday with your toddler or you want ideas for Halloween costumes.
+As far as I’m concerned, parenting tips are fabulous when you want to know the best way to navigate travel for a Christmas or summer holiday with your toddler or you want ideas for Halloween costumes.
 Then tips work.
 They even work in a limited sense if you just want some ideas about different parenting approaches or want to find out when your child may be ready for the potty.
-They don’t work though if you try and solve complex behaviour issues using them.
+They don’t work, though, if you try to solve complex behavioural issues using them.
 That’s not what they’re designed for.

 To use a silly pretend scenario to illustrate why tips don’t work to change behaviour, I’m going to pretend to be a little girl.
-I’m five and I have an older brother, he’s almost seven and I don’t like him much because he likes building stuff and I don’t.
+I’m five, and I have an older brother; he’s almost seven, and I don’t like him much because he likes building stuff and I don’t.
 My mom and dad love to build stuff when they’re not on their phones.
 That’s the only time they get off their phones to build with my brother.
-That’s cause they say they’re engineers and it’s so much fun.
-I don’t know what engineers are, but I think it’s got to do with building stuff.
+That’s because they say they’re engineers, and it’s so much fun.
+I don’t know what engineers are, but I think it got to do with building stuff.

 I want to play outside!
 I love to play at the park and play games.
-I don’t like building stuff but I’m super good at cartwheels!
-There’s some woods by our house and that would be SO fun but we don’t get to go.
-Mom says the yard is nice but it’s small and she’s always indoors anyway.
-Sometimes mom tries to play Barbies with me and I don’t hate Barbies, but sometimes they’re stupid!
+I don’t like building stuff, but I’m super good at cartwheels!
+There are some woods by our house, and that would be SO fun, but we don’t get to go.
+Mom says the yard is nice, but it’s small, and she’s always indoors anyway.
+Sometimes mom tries to play Barbies with me, and I don’t hate Barbies, but sometimes they’re stupid!

 Signals from children can be misread